FauricioValencia/code-exercise/README.md

 1. Start up the client with Webpack dev server using create-react-app's default settings: `yarn start:client`.
 2. Start the Mongo daemon: `mongod` (Fullstack developers only.)
 3. Run `yarn start:server` to start up Express server with [nodemon](https://github.com/remy/nodemon).
 (Fullstack developers only.)

+# Submission

+Once you're ready to submit your solution, please do the following:

+1. Create a repo against the master branch from **your** repo.
+Please don't open the pull request against the master branch from our repo.
+We don't want other candidates having access to your awesome solution.
+2. Give donald-s access to your repo.
+3. Send the link to the PR in the Slack channel that we added you to.

 Happy coding! :rocket: